Cozy Peach Kitchen

 2. Add the wet ingredients directly to the dry ingredients.
 Stir until the muffin batter is just combined, careful not to overmix.
 The batter will have a thick, scoopable consistency.

-3. Add the muffin batter to 9 muffin tins, using about ¼ cup of batter per tin.
+3. Divide the muffin batter between 12 muffin tins, using a little less than ¼ cup of batter per tin.
 You can lightly spray the muffin tins with cooking oil or use muffin liners.

 4. Bake the muffins at 350F for 18-20 minutes.
 The muffins are ready when the tops are golden and a toothpick inserted in the center comes out mostly clean.